 Council has an adopted Cultural and Recreational Land Policy which allows for partial rate waivers for properties that meet the criteria of the Cultural and Recreational Lands Act 1963.

-Recreational groups that are currently rated, should contact Council’s Revenue Services Team to further discuss this option.
+Recreational groups that are currently rated should contact our Revenue Services Team to discuss this option.

 How are my rates calculated?